 Opening a shell into a container

-Now that you know why you would want to peek under the hood of a Docker container, let’s take a look at how you can actually do it.
+Now that you know why you would want to login to a Docker container, let’s take a look at how you can actually do it.
 There are a few different approaches, but the most common is to use the

 docker exec command, which doesn’t require you to have an entry point.

 docker exec command lets you execute any commands you need to run inside the container, verify that the container is reachable by other containers, or do any of the other actions mentioned previously.